A people-centred approach to managing change

 Making change work

 Implementing organisational change is a complex but manageable task that requires careful planning and execution.
+Successful change management ensures that these efforts result in not just completion, but in lasting adoption and positive outcomes.
 Adding to Kotter’s Eight Steps, below are some practical measures to ensure that your change management process is phased and aligns with both organisational goals and the individual needs of team members:

 1. Define clear milestones